 TMS is a safe, non-invasive treatment method approved by the U.S. Food and Drug Administration (FDA) for the treatment of major depressive disorder and other mental health conditions like obsessive compulsive disorder.
 Although patients with a variety of mental health needs and concerns can benefit from TMS therapy, it is primarily recommended for patients with treatment-resistant symptoms and those who have had intolerable side effects from antidepressants.

 At Principium Psychiatry, we offer TMS in New York, where our medical director Dr. Cohen and the rest of our experienced staff supervise treatment sessions and create individualized plans to help patients find relief and regain energy, motivation, peace of mind and joy in their lives.
 Learn more about TMS therapy in New York and feel free to contact our Manhattan office with any questions you may have.
 We see patients in our comfortable midtown office between 9 a.m. and 8 p.m. on weekdays and on weekends by special appointment.
-We are located near Central Park in the heart of New York.
+We have three convenient locations, two in Midtown Manhattan near Columbus Circle and one in Lower Manhattan along Wall Street.

 What Is Transcranial Magnetic Stimulation (TMS)?